google-deepmind/barkour_robot/docs/firmware.md

 ### Flashing with the EtherCAT Bootloader (All Devices)

-To flash all EtherCAT devices, `helper.par` can be invoked with `--all` flag as below,
+To flash all EtherCAT devices, `helper` can be invoked with `--all` flag as below,

 ```
-./helper.par --flash --tool ecat --m4 <path to m4.bin> --m7 <path to m7.bin> --all
+./helper --flash --tool ecat --m4 <path to m4.bin> --m7 <path to m7.bin> --all
 ```

 An example of updating all devices with expected output:

 ```
-user@ethercat-host:~/binaries_foe$ ./helper.par --flash --tool ecat --m4 new_fw/m4.bin --m7 new_fw/m7.bin --all
+user@ethercat-host:~/binaries_foe$ ./helper --flash --tool ecat --m4 new_fw/m4.bin --m7 new_fw/m7.bin --all
 INFO:absl:Flashing firmware over ethercat
 INFO:absl:M4 binary path: new_fw/m4.bin
 INFO:absl:M7 binary path: new_fw/m7.bin